daizutabi/mkapi/docs/usage/page.md

   - API: mkapi/api/mkapi
 ~~~

-MkApi scans the `nav` to find an entry that starts with `'mkapi/'`.
+MkAPI scans the `nav` to find an entry that starts with `'mkapi/'`.
 This entry must include two or more slashes (`'/'`).
 Second part (`'api'`) splitted by slash is a directory name.
-MkApi automatically creates this directory in the `docs` directory at the beginning of the process and deletes it and its contents after the process.
+MkAPI automatically creates this directory in the `docs` directory at the beginning of the process and deletes it and its contents after the process.

 The rest (`'mkapi'`) is a root package name, which is assumed to exist in the `mkdocs.yml` directory.
 However, if a root package is in `src` directory, for example, you can specify it like this: